clementchadebec/pyraug/README.md

 **note**: To access to the predefined scripts you should first clone the Pyraug's repository.
 The following scripts are located in [scripts folder](https://github.com/clementchadebec/pyraug/tree/main/scripts).
-For the time being, only `RHVAE` modeltraining and generation is handled by the provided scripts.
+For the time being, only `RHVAE` model training and generation is handled by the provided scripts.
 Models will be added as they are implemented in [pyraug.models](https://github.com/clementchadebec/pyraug/tree/main/src/pyraug/models)

 ### Launching a model training: